Herbert Blatchford: Leaving the National Indian Youth Council

-The internal organization of the NIYC shifted with time, suffering an internal shake-up partly due to an inability to re-create the success of the fish-ins and its struggle to find a new direction.
+The internal organization of the NIYC shifted with time, suffering an internal shake-up partly due to an inability to recreate the success of the fish-ins and its struggle to find a new direction.
 With the election of new officers, internal changes saw some of the NIYC's founding members part ways with the organization in 1965.
 Shirley Hill Witt left her position as the organization's Vice President, being succeeded by Ed Johnson and then Angela Russell.
 Warrior and Wilkie resigned their positions on the board of directors.
 Blatchford faced pressure from within the NIYC to resign.
 With council members blaming him for financial and organizational problems plaguing the NIYC, he faced criticism for not being able to keep the council's finances in order.
 Blatchford believed that the problem resided with the confusion and disagreement over the future of the NIYC.
 At the council's 1964 meeting in Neah Bay he contended that the council had simply glossed over the budget, giving no input on how monies should be appropriated, and that discord existed due to internal dissent.
 Blatchford also faced criticism for the American Aborigine, which he resented, with it being criticized as being out of touch with the rising tide of Red Power, especially since he and Witt maintained and edited the newsletter from its inception.
 After 1965, Blatchford severed his ties with the council.